amiraTech/2Rescue/README.md

 # 🌐 2Rescue: Disaster Relief Web App

-2Rescue is a dynamic, cloud-hosted web application built with React, designed to provide fast and accessible disaster relief resources for communities in the UK.
+2Rescue is a cloud-hosted web application built with React, designed to provide fast and accessible disaster relief resources for communities in the UK.

 **Live Site:** [https://rescue-6250b.web.app/](https://rescue-6250b.web.app/)